Long after Sinatra and his Rat Pack pals put their mark on the Magic City, Miami continues to lure visitors looking for fun in the sun.

 The beaches and water are picture-postcard clean and if you stick to the northern end, you will find it far less crowded than the tourist-dense south end of the beach.

 Duck out onto Collins Street at around 15th street and indulge in the Miami Beach Architectural District or the Art Deco District as it is more commonly known.

 Declared a historic district in 1979, this area is so chic even Italian fashion designer Gianni Versace resided in a mansion on Ocean Drive.
 The area has 960 historic buildings, enough to keep even the novice Deco lover busy.

-Beautifully restored hotels take you back to a truly golden age.
+Beautifully restored hotels and boutique hotels take you back to a truly golden age.
 Pop into one of the grand old art deco hotels for the happy hour.
 The lobby and poolside bars in the hotels are just so gorgeous you are transported back to a time where sophistication and style was a matter of course.

 Jump On The Hop on Hop Off Bus

 While the popular South Beach area is very walkable if you want to explore other parts of Miami you are going to need transport.
 Hire a car or even a scooter or, you can jump on and off the bus.

 The Big Bus.
 Yes, this is the same Big Bus you see carting tourists through cities all around the world.
 What people often don’t realise, it can actually be a very cheap method of transport and a great way to get your bearings in the city, especially when you are only in town for a few days.